Updates to the Seniors Co-Payment Program

 • supplementing other foods

-• weight loss (as directed by a doctor or nurse practitioner) to treat obesity
+• weight loss (even if directed by a doctor or nurse practitioner) to treat obesity

 • managing food allergies